kdps/kotlin_learn/View.md

 var rect: Rect = Rect()
 if (mBinding.bodys.getGlobalVisibleRect(rect)) {
     var diffElem = (mBinding.view.height
-        /* It must be start to toolbar and end all contains elements */
+        /* It must be start by bottom of toolbar, bottom of it contains all not overed elements of bottom */
         - (height - mBinding.toolbar.height))

     if (scrollY > diffElem) {